- General Ledger

 New Purchasing header fields

-New Purchasing line level fields
+New Purchasing line-level fields

-Order Entry transactions
+Order Entry transaction functions

 New Order Entry header fields

-New Order Entry line level fields
+New Order Entry line-level fields

 Support for integrated scanner label printing